craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen - Prime/Big Lore/Economy Pages/Economics of Actstow.md

 Actstow's climate is controlled, and magically maintained iceboxes are accessible to the upper middle class.
 Salted meats and Canned fruits and vegetables are extremely common in Actstow to those that cannot afford to keep ice.

 ### Containers
-What do people put stuff in?
-Do we show it or is it hidden?
-Can they be reused?

 Many containers are metal or glass, and re-usability is a prime directive when crafting containers.

+The people of Actstow generally use metal, preferring to keep their secrets.

 Wooden and Ceramic containers are acceptable, cheaper alternatives to the finer metallic dishes.

 ### Mining
-What can be mined?
-How elaborate are the setups?

 Anything and everything can be mined in the [[Actstow Hills]], but many things are rarer than others.
 Durandurm is extremely rare even compared to other gem rarities.

+Much of the hills in this place are dense in ore and mineral.
+The separation of portions or purity level of what is mined may require chemical or even alchemical separation, which can be an expensive, although rarely lengthy, task before it can be processed for creation.

 ### Magic / Technology
-Has magic influenced any of these things?
-What about Technology?

-Oh ho-ho!
+Oh, ho-ho!
 Let me tell you about the magic of the Dwarven Kingdom of Actstow.
-The pots that the farmers grow their
+The pots that the farmers grow their foods in are enchanted by their creators.
+The tools are too, as are the rooms – climate control, remember – and many of the complex mechanisms that move the dwarves and supplies around the Hills.

+Speaking of those mechanisms, systems of elevators, large pneumatic delivery systems, minor automatons of gear and gem.
+The poor of Actstow are very poor, but a large middle class lives a comfortable life under the rule of the Clans serving the King.

 ### Other Notes
 -